ddragosd-demo-org/openwhisk-alexa-demo/README.md

 }
 ```

+### Step 5
-6. Change manafest.yaml to point to exercise 4
+Change manafest.yaml to point to exercise 4
 ```
     exercises/exercise-4/alexa-skill.js
 ```

+### Step 6
-7. Commit changes back to github
+Commit changes back to github, either using the browser or the git CLI.